gauravathreya/gauravathreya.github.io/_pages/about.md

 ---

 Hi!
-I'm a theoretical biologist with interests in the areas of evolutionary ecology, complex systems, and the mathematics used in these fields.
+I'm a theoretical biologist with interests in evolutionary ecology, complex systems, and the mathematics used in these fields.
 I am currently a PhD student with [Hanna Kokko](https://kokkonuts.org/) at the University of Mainz and [Yağmur Erten](https://research.rug.nl/en/persons/yagmur-erten) at the University of Groningen.

 My work focuses, broadly, on understanding the origins of biological complexity and diversity.